 Dexter's Nev-R-Lube bearings are compromised of opposed tapered roller bearing cones sealed inside of a precision ground, one piece double cup arrangement.
 These bearings are designed with a small amount of axial end play.
 The end play is essential to the longevity of the bearings service life.
-Please read the Dexter Operation Maintenance Service manual provided in your owner's packet.
+Please read the Dexter Operation Maintenance Service manual provided in your owner's packet for complete maintenance procedures.